School and childcare updates: Coronavirus

 Older students in secondary and middle schools may be required to observe the 2m social distancing where possible, particularly when moving between classrooms.

-You can check with your school if you would like further information on how the arrangements for your children will work.
+You can check with your child's school if you would like further information on their arrangements.

 Do all children have to wear face coverings in school?